ESA-eodashboards/eodashboard-narratives/lakes-climate.md

 ## Explore Datasets

 This EO Dashboard provides access to several EO products concerning lakes.
-Visualize these datasets by clicking on EXPLORE DATASETS button at the top of the page or [directly view all available lake products here](https://eodashboard.org/explore?search=lake&x=907921.76691&y=3682562.22397&z=2.90689).
+Visualize these datasets by clicking on **Dashboard** tab at the top of the page or [directly view all available lake products - search for lake in filter](https://eodashboard.org/explore).

 ## Additional resources